ulissigroup/F22-06-325/_sources/review_optimization.md

 +++ {"id": "1QXm-JUzdsgn"}

-The standard way to use fmin is to define an optional argument for the sign that defaults to one.
+The standard way to use minimize is to define an optional argument for the sign that defaults to one.
 Then, when we call fmin, we will pass -1 as the sign to the function, so we find the minimum of -h(x).
 Then, we evaluate h(x) at that x-value to get the actual value of the maximum.
 It is not necessary do this, you can also manually pass around the sign and try to keep it straight.

 Here is an example to find the maximum near 3.5.